ZeroBone/CrProxy/README.md

 # Clash Royale Proxy Server

-This is a work-in-progress proxy server for cr 2.2.
+This is a proxy server for cr v2.2.
 In order to use it, you will need a special patched apk.